samarthya/jsexercism/simple-cipher/README.md

 The weakest link in any cipher is the human being.
-Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that the key contains only lowercase letters.
+Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that the key contains only lowercase alphabets.

 If someone doesn't submit a key at all, generate a truly random key of at least 100 alphanumeric characters in length.